Damian Collins

-Education
+Early life and education

-Collins was educated at St Mary's Roman Catholic High School, a state voluntary aided comprehensive school in the village of Lugwardine in Herefordshire, followed by Belmont Abbey School, a former boarding independent school in Hereford, where he studied for his A Levels.
+Damian Collins was born on 4 February 1974 in Northampton.
+He was educated at St Mary's Roman Catholic High School, a state voluntary aided comprehensive school in Hereford, followed by Belmont Abbey School, a former boarding independent school in Hereford, where he studied for his A Levels.
 He then studied Modern History at St Benet's Hall at the University of Oxford, graduating in 1996.

 During his time as a student, Collins was captain of the St Benet's Hall team on two episodes of University Challenge in October 1994 and January 1995, during Jeremy Paxman’s first series of the show.
 In 1995 Collins was President of the Oxford University Conservative Association.